VingronLab/CAbiNet_paper/README.md

 This code reproduces the figures in our manuscript "CAbiNet: Joint visualization of cells and genes based on a gene-cell graph" that can be found here: **Link to paper**.

-We split the code into 3 sections to make it easier to reproduce the findings:
+We split the code into several sections to make it easier to reproduce the findings:

 * Preprocessing:
     - Simulated data sets generated with Splatter from two scRNA-seq data sets.